tarrott/tarrott.github.io/docs/architecture/highlevel_design.md

 ---
 #### Monolith
+Should be the default choice unless there exists a very good reason to incorporate a microservices architecture - (Sam Newman & Martin Fowler goto; talk)[https://www.youtube.com/watch?v=GBTdnfD6s5Q]

 - Simpler to build, test and deploy
 - Weaknesses:
     - small code changes require an entire redeployment of the application